If you’re experiencing financial difficulty, or have feedback or a complaint, Advantedge is here to help.

 If you’d prefer to speak with someone, call the NAB Bereavement Services team on 1300 911 451.

-If you're eligible, Government Payments and support services could help:
+If you're eligible, government payments and support services could help with:

 In some cases, you'll need to take time off work.
-It can pay to know if you're entitled to any sick and/or carer's leave go from your employer.
+It’s worth knowing if you are entitled to sick and carer's leave.

-If you're sick or injured, you might be able to access some of your super now, in order to help pay everyday and medical expenses.
-Learn more about accessing your super early.
+If you're sick or injured, you might be able to access some of your super early to help pay for everyday and medical expenses.

 Learn about the signs of depression and anxiety, so you’re aware of symptoms you may experience when ill or injured.